willp240/rat-container/README.md

 **If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container:

-`singularity pull --name snoing.sif docker://jamierajewski/snoing-2.0:latest`
+`singularity pull --name rat-container.sif docker://jamierajewski/rat-container:latest`

 Ensure that the Singularity version you are using is **&ge;3.2**